silicon-heaven/shv-doc/src/rpcmethods.md

 This method allows you get info about all clients connected to the broker.
 This is an administration task.

 This is mandatory way of listing clients.
-There is also can be an optional more convenient way that brokers can implement to allow easier use by administrators (commonly in `.broker/clients`), but any automatic tools should use this call instead.
+There also can be an optional, more convenient way, that brokers can implement to allow easier use by administrators (commonly in `.broker/clientInfo`), but any automatic tools should use this call instead.

 | Parameter | Result                                                                                                                               |